Advanced Academics Program

 Elementary Parent Information Meeting

-A parent information meeting will be held at Fairview on September 24, 2018 at 6:30 p.m.
-The AART will provide information about levels of service and examples at Fairview as well as explain and answer questions about the screening processes for part-time school-based and full-time Level IV services.
+A parent information meeting will be held at Fairview on September 24th at 6:30 p.m. in the Fairview POD.
+The AART will provide information about levels of service and examples at Fairview, as well as explain and answer questions about the screening processes for part-time school-based and full-time Level IV service.

 In the fall, the Naglieri Nonverbal Ability Test (NNAT) is administered to all FCPS first grade students and the CogAT- Custom Form is administered to all FCPS second grade students.
 During the fall testing cycle, the NNAT and/or Cognitive Abilities Test (CogAT) may be administered to students in Grades 3-6 who do not have an ability test score.

 Parents or guardians may exercise a one-time retest option during the fall testing cycle.
-Please contact the school testing coordinator Tim Paper no later than September 26, 2018 to request a one-time retest for either the NNAT or CogAT.
+Please contact the school testing coordinator Tim Paper @email no later than September 24, 2019 to request a one-time retest for either the NNAT or CogAT.